ngalp/projects/README.md

 # projects
-Python projects submitted for NYP SD-BBDA
+Python code created and/ or submitted for NYP SD-BBDA